 Some smaller servicers are exempt from Colorado's dual tracking and single point of contact requirements.

-The Nevada Homeowner’s Bill of Rights provides protections for homeowners facing possible foreclosure in Nevada.
+The Nevada Homeowner’s Bill of Rights provides protections for borrowers facing possible foreclosure in Nevada.
+(Nev.
+Rev. Stat. § 107.400 and following).
 Here are a few of the main requirements:

 At least 30 calendar days before recording a notice of default or starting a judicial foreclosure action and at least 30 calendar days after a borrower’s default, the servicer must provide the borrower a written notice containing, among other things: